Stephen Campbell, OHID

 From Lived Experience to Professional: The Importance of Working Together

-Drawing from extensive experience with treatment providers, lived experience groups and the civil service, this panel will explore the significance of integrating human experiences into professional settings.
-They will highlight some of the progressive partnership work they have been involved in and emphasise the importance of bringing together organisations with a range of perspectives and skills, breaking down barriers to collaborative working.
-This will be illustrated through a current project, the London Recovery Network – in which participation by delegates will be invited.
+Drawing from extensive experience with treatment providers, lived experience groups and the civil service, explore the significance of integrating human experiences into professional settings.
+Emphasise the importance of bringing together organisations with a range of perspectives and skills, breaking down barriers to collaborative working.
+This will be illustrated through the London Recovery Network project, with a progress report from last year to now.

 Learning objectives: At the end of this presentation, delegates will be able to: